cloudify-cosmo/docs.getcloudify.org/content/installation/manager-image.md

 You can subscribe to the Amazon AMI in your Amazon AWS account,  create an OpenStack instance with the OpenStack QCOW file, or load a Docker container.
 Images include pre-installation of Cloudify Manager and its dependencies.

-Then you are ready to start working with Cloudify.

 To install on bare-metal or other platforms, [install Cloudify Manager]({{< relref "installation/installing-manager.md" >}}).

 {{% gsNote title="Prerequisites" %}}